 uniformly wrt all $k,V\ge0$ satisfying $\min\{k,V\}\le\cO_\eps(e^{\eps n})$. \end{theorem}

-We remark that both results by Kim and Str\"ombergsson--S\"odergren are great extension to higher-order averaging formula, but they are not directly comparable.
-In Kim's theorem \ref{thm:kim-improvement}, the set $\cB$ can be any symmetric body, not necessarily convex.
+We remark that though both results by Kim and Str\"ombergsson--S\"odergren are great extensions of Rogers's results to higher-order averaging formulas, they are not directly comparable.
+In Kim's Theorem~\ref{thm:kim-improvement}, the set $\cB$ can be any symmetric body, not necessarily convex.
 This is a good news since in list decoding we care about the number of lattice points in $\cB(\vy,r)$ for any possible received vector $\vy\in\cB(0,\sqrt{nP}+\sqrt{nN})\setminus\cB(0,\sqrt{nP}-\sqrt{nN})$.
-Kim's result allow us to have control on that by taking $\cB=\cB(\vy,r)\sqcup\cB(-\vy,r)$.
+Kim's result allows us to control that by taking $\cB=\cB(\vy,r)\sqcup\cB(-\vy,r)$ (assuming $ \cB(\vy,r)\cap\cB(-\vy,r)=\emptyset $).
 Obviously the configuration of lattice points are symmetric in $\cB(\vy,r)$ and $\cB(-\vy,r)$.
 Hence $|\Lambda\cap\cB|=2|\Lambda\cap\cB(\vy,r)|$.
-Also, Kim's result holds for $k=\cO(n)$ which is also sufficient for in our application, as we will see.
+Also, Kim's result holds for $k=\cO(n)$ which is also sufficient in our application, as we will see.
 Kim also quantified an exponential convergence rate.
 Unfortunately, his result requires $V$ to be $\cO(n)$, which is not enough for us.
 On the other hand, Str\"ombergsson--S\"odergren's result pushed the volume $V$ to exponentially large in $n$ but insists on $\cB$ being a ball centered at the origin.

 It should be intuitively clear that the Poissonianity behaviour of the moments will not hold for arbitrarily large degrees and for sets of arbitrarily large volume.
-The dimension the lattice is living in is only $n$.
-If we compute the moments of very high degree, we should expect to encounter some nontrivial correlation which makes the moments tricky to understand.
+The dimension that the lattice is living in is only $n$.
+If we compute the moments of very high degrees, we should expect to encounter some nontrivial correlation which makes the moments tricky to understand.
 Moreover, if we compute the moments of the number of lattice points in a very large set, it should not be surprising that at some point linearity of the lattices will kick in and dominate the behaviour of the moments.